walmartlabs/concord-website/docs/getting-started/quickstart.md

 <a name="add-concord-file"/>
 ## Add the Concord File

-As a next step, add the file Concord file `.concord.yml` in the root of the repository.
+As a next step, add the Concord file `concord.yml` in the root of the repository.
 A minimalistic example file configures the entryPoint value to configure the name of the flow to exectue by default: